SCION Applications to use today

 A tool has been created which sets up all the components necessary on your system, please refer to the installation commands for your OS.

-If you got stuck in the set up process, please let us know where you are stuck via our Slack channel
+If you got stuck in the set up process, you can ask for help via our Slack channel

 SCION has its own ping tool inside of the scion binary, you can run it as follows:

 SCION is a path-aware network, meaning that you can choose the path your packets take.
-You can see paths between you and another ISD-AS using the built-in showpaths:
+You can see paths between you and another ISD-AS, such as ETH Zürich, using the showpaths command:

 scion showpaths 64-2:0:c Available paths to 64-2:0:c 3 Hops: